 The IBPA Benjamin Franklin Award program recognizing excellence in book editorial and design is regarded as one of the highest national honors for independent publishers.

 2019 Foreword Indies Book Awards - 2 Silver + 1 Bronze

 - Silver Medal for Coffee Table Book (General)

-- Silver Medal for Regional (Adult Fiction)
+- Silver Medal for Regional (Adult Nonfiction)

 - Bronze Medal for Nature (Adult Nonfiction)

 June 17, 2020—Foreword Reviews, a book review journal focusing on independently published books, announced the winners of its INDIES Book of the Year Awards today The awards recognize the best books published in 2019 from small, indie, and university presses, as well by self-published authors.
 You can view all of the winners here: